samo1petar/deepcluster/README.md

 Note: If seeds are not set, you can expect slightly different results from call to call.
 This is due to random initialization of centroids start position of KMeans algorithm.
-With the given model you should expect around 77% accuracy on Flickr25K.
+With the given model you should expect around 77% accuracy on Flickr.

 For docker run (build image first)
 ```